13. Paths Cross

 Realizing Luci had to be the person who Rico convinced to claim the ticket for him, Kevin said, “No, I don’t think they can.
 And I don’t think you’re in trouble, unless you protect this guy.”

-“What do you mean?
-He didn’t do anything wrong!
-Rico’s a fuckin saint considering how he grew up.
+She did some more finger shaking at Kevin, adding, “Mister, whatever this is about?
+Let me tell you, Rico’s a fuckin saint considering how he grew up.
 Why I shouldn’t be helping y’all chase after him.”

 She was angry.